learn-co-curriculum/dsc-image-classification-lab/README.md

 old_dir = 'dog_breeds/train/'

 new_root_dir = 'data_org_subset/'
-os.mkdir(new_root_dir) #Because this cell has already been run and this directory now exists, running this cell again will throw an error
+# Because this cell has already been run and this directory now exists, running this cell again will throw an error
+os.mkdir(new_root_dir)

 dir_names = ['train', 'val', 'test']
 for d in dir_names: